Gov. Stitt vetoes major marijuana reform bill as legislature adjourns for the sessions

 About two months later, the health department began accepting applications from patients, caregivers, and prospective medical cannabis businesses.
 Licensed medical marijuana patients and caregivers are allowed to possess and grow limited amounts of cannabis and to purchase cannabis from regulated businesses.
 (You can read our summary of SQ 788 here.)
 The first sales began about a month later.

-Less than a year after enactment, Oklahoma’s program is already one of the largest in the nation.
-As of April 8, 2019, the Medical Marijuana Authority has issued licenses to 83,458 patients, 1,263 dispensaries, 2,361 growers, and 650 processors.
+Less than two years after enactment, Oklahoma’s program is already one of the largest in the nation.
+As of October 2019, the Medical Marijuana Authority had issued licenses to 200,000 patients and nearly 7,000 medical cannabis businesses.

 Oklahoma City decriminalizes possession; ask state lawmakers to follow suit